kazu2012/ducban.github.io/about-b3.md

 They are all __out of date__.
 Let them go.

 ## Why Jekyll?
 This was [Wordpress](http://wordpress.org) serving this website all those years.
 Now [Jekyll](http://jekyllrb.com) is its successor.
 It's all because __The Owner__ decided to change his __writing platform__.
 As for now when he wants to write he will open his favorite IDE [Sublime Text](http://www.sublimetext.com/) 3 to write down this wise words into a text file which will be saved as a markdown file.
-And then, he pushs this new markdown file as a new Jekyll's node to [Github](http://github.com), and __BAM!!!__, a new blog post appears on this website.
+And then he pushs this new markdown file as a new Jekyll's node to [Github](http://github.com), and __BAM!!!__, a new blog post appears on this website.
 Way too cool, right?

 That's it. <code>free -t -m</code> no more.